pinterb/gorest-hooks/README.md

 thinking about how I might leverage the cloud to make my integration tasks easier, more scalable and fault tolerant.

 A few weeks ago I stumbled upon this blog [post](https://zapier.com/engineering/introducing-resthooksorg/) about [REST Hooks](http://resthooks.org/).
+The concepts behind
+RESTful hooks are not complicated.
+But getting the individual components (e.g. authentication, multitenancy, subscriptions) working together in a cohesive, robust fashion is a bit more challenging.

 ## Goals

+*

 ## Acknowledgments